awsugblr/awsugblr/src/pages/blog/2019-06-15-meetup-report-june-2019-meetup-zero-to-100-with-graphql-on-react-workshop.md

 The step-by-step guide of this hands-on workshop can be accessed from - <https://learn.hasura.io/graphql/react>.\
 \
-Sathyajith ended with a "Thank you, Note" and added details about our upcoming Community Day - 2019 ( <https://communityday.awsugblr.in/> ) and announced special 20%  for the June meetup attendees with a discount coupon MEETUP20 valid over the weekend only.
+Sathyajith ended with a "Thank you, Note" and added details about our upcoming Community Day - 2019 ( <https://communityday.awsugblr.in/> ) and announced special 20% discount coupon MEETUP20  for the June meetup attendees with a validity over the weekend only.
 Well, if you get to read this blog, you might be a lucky one for the offer too.

 ![](/img/sathyajith-june2019.jpg)